exercism/v3/languages/nim/reference/README.md

 - heterogeneous storage containers
 - name fields of a type
-- assignment operator `=` copies each compenent by default
+- assignment operator `=` copies each component by default
 - constructed with `()`

 #### `tuples`